bookercodes/pusher-chatkit-tut/README.md

 ```

-Remember to update your room ID. with the room ID from the previous step
+Remember to update **YOUR ROOM ID** with your own room ID from the previous step.

 Let's break it down: